 Create brand consistency

 It helps to have a branding style guide from the slogan to logo design and photo styles.
-The visual content is a vital element wherein color schemes and variations are consistently used.
+Visual content is a vital element, and color schemes and variations are consistently used.
 Otherwise, it will ruin spontaneity.

 Simplify the message

-Speaking of the brand voice, tone and message, it should be simplified as well.
-This means that the value proposition is concise and consistent so it won’t get lost in the already-noisy digital media.
+Speaking of the brand voice, tone, and message, it should also be simplified.
+This means the value proposition is concise and consistent, so it won’t get lost in the already-noisy digital media.

 When doing this, you may focus on the details and the underlying message at the same time.
 This should be consistent across the platforms where your brand has a presence.